-These turtles live in large freshwater lakes, ponds, streams, creeks, rivers and adjacent marshes, as well as in brackish rivers.
-They are usually found in areas with deep, fast-moving water, a muddy bottom and lots of aquatic vegetation.
-It will sun itself on rocks and logs to control its body temperature, but will disappear into the water when alarmed.
+Large freshwater lakes, ponds, streams, creeks, rivers and adjacent marshes, as well as in brackish rivers.
+Usually found in areas with deep, fast-moving water, a muddy bottom and lots of aquatic vegetation.
+Will sun itself on rocks and logs to control its body temperature, but will disappear into the water when alarmed.
 In winter, it hibernates in the mud at the bottom of rivers.

 Found throughout the Potomac River and in the coastal plain of Maryland and Virginia.